Iran frees U.S. sailors swiftly as diplomacy smoothes waters

 And at a presidential campaign rally in the United States, Republican front runner Donald Trump, who accuses President Barack Obama of being weak on foreign policy, described the detention of the sailors as “an indication of where the hell we’re going”.

-A senior U.S. defence official said the circumstances surrounding the incident were still not entirely clear.
+A senior U.S. defense official said the circumstances surrounding the incident were still not entirely clear.

 “We haven’t been able to fully debrief the sailors,” the official said, adding the U.S. military hoped to do so within hours.
 The sailors were headed to a U.S. military facility in Qatar.